snippet-summarization/icse23/README.md

           *  *tokenizedInput*: A tokenized version of the *originalMethod* obtained using tree-sitter.
           *  *isCodeDescription*: A boolean flag, indicating whether the category is a summary or not.
           *  *tokensLength*: The number of tokens featuring the *originalMethod*.
-       * <a href="">*Large-Scale-Dataset*</a>, which contains the large scale dataset built using **SALOON**, the T5-based model we developed to automatically classify code comments by linking them to the documented piece of code.
+       * <a href="https://drive.google.com/drive/folders/1DbJ4lOBhIg2PoW0O3xG1xx2gZUyIioVU?usp=sharing">*Large-Scale-Dataset*</a>, which contains the large scale dataset built using **SALOON**, the T5-based model we developed to automatically classify code comments by linking them to the documented piece of code.
-       * <a href="">*T5 pre-training*</a>, which contains the dataset for pre-training the T5 model that we built starting from the <a href="https://github.com/github/CodeSearchNet">CodeSearchNet</a> dataset.
+       * <a href="https://drive.google.com/drive/folders/1j28g7xje4Qi20jSycWullE9RVzPv4-t-?usp=sharing">*T5 pre-training*</a>, which contains the dataset for pre-training the T5 model that we built starting from the <a href="https://github.com/github/CodeSearchNet">CodeSearchNet</a> dataset.

   - The trained models are available at the following link: https://drive.google.com/drive/folders/1ylGbBRsZ1ZN4H8MbPhudRrpe5KhN1IMR?usp=sharing

     The GDrive folder contains four subfolders containing the following models:
      * *Classification&Linking*, where you can find **SALOON**.
      * *CodeSnippetDocumentation*, containing **STUNT**, the model we develop to support the task of code snippet summarization.
      * *RLCom-T5-Replica*, where we make available the model trained using the dataset released in <a href="https://www.sciencedirect.com/science/article/pii/S0950584920301427?casa_token=jW82qRE6oDgAAAAA:Af44jxT9CVnaz7wdFu_KPJx--aawBaVmLtyFLXavZLirD5meTexlR6_gf-CdOMVZMhvWkdB54mY">Towards automatically generating block comments for code snippets</a>
      * *T5-Pre-Trained-Model*, the T5 pre-trained model we use as back-bone for both approaches prensented in our study, namely **SALOON** and **STUNT**.

   - The results :page_facing_up: of our study are available at the following link: https://drive.google.com/drive/folders/1gvkvqR5PJtW_WfrmIYa16nRVmfqVYvsI?usp=sharing

     The GDrive folder contains four subfolders, each one reporting the predictions we obtained for each part of our approach.

     In details:
       * *Classification&Linking* contains the results of each model we use for such a task.
-Thus, we report the results achieved by the three different baselines (i.e, blank-line, random-forest and token-based-text similarity) and **SALOON**.
+Thus, we report the results achieved by the three different baselines (i.e, blank-line, random-forest and token-based-text similarity) and **SALOON**.\
       NB: Concerning **SALOON**, we also release the results of the hyper-parameter tuning phase when both T5 training strategy are adopted, meaning with-pretraining and no-pretraining.
       * *Automated-Code-Snippet-Documentation*.
 In this folder we make available the results achieved by **STUNT** on both the test and eval set (Hyper-parameters tuning).
       * *RLCom-Replication* contains the results achieved using a pre-trained transformer model (T5) on the dataset released in <a href="https://www.sciencedirect.com/science/article/pii/S0950584920301427?casa_token=jW82qRE6oDgAAAAA:Af44jxT9CVnaz7wdFu_KPJx--aawBaVmLtyFLXavZLirD5meTexlR6_gf-CdOMVZMhvWkdB54mY">Towards automatically generating block comments for code snippets</a>.

   - The SentencePiece Model we trained using the pre-training dataset so that the T5 model can deal with tokens belonging to a software-specific corpus is available at the following link: https://drive.google.com/drive/folders/14qSdyPaIjX_3XOykl3y3ejQ_c_AGKoli?usp=sharing

-  - Ultimately, the folder <a href="https://github.com/snippet-summarization/icse23/tree/main/Misc">Misc</a> contains additional tables describing the exact configuration of hyper-parameters used when fine-tuning **SALOON** and **STUNT** and the results that have been achieved with the selected hyper-parameters.
+  - Ultimately, the folder <a href="https://github.com/snippet-summarization/icse23/tree/main/Misc">Misc</a> contains additional tables describing the exact configuration of hyper-parameters used when fine-tuning **SALOON** and **STUNT** and the results that have been achieved with the best hyper-parameters configuration.